KarelDO/BioDEX/README.md

     --chat_model True \
     --fulltext True
 ```

+Add `--validation_split test` to get the results on the test set.

 ## Limitations
 See section 9 of the [BioDEX paper](https://arxiv.org/abs/2305.13395) for limitations and ethical considerations.